adamwired7/polished-carmine-6873/README.md

 ### About

 This project leverages Behavior Driven Development (BDD) for ios automation testing with Instruments (XCode).
+Use of this project assumes familiarity with the Instruments automation tool.

 ### How-To

-`./run` will run the script for all features outlined in the features directory.
+`./run APP_NAME` will run the script for all features outlined in the features directory.
+The command requires the app name.
+You should have debug access to the app.

 ### Setup